Thomas Burgherr: Early life and education

-Burgherr was born 1 August 1962 in Zofingen, Switzerland to Hans and Elisabeth (née Hochuli) Burgherr.
-He was primarily raised in Wiliberg, a small municipality, in the Zofingen district of the Canton of Aargau.
+Burgherr was born 1 August 1962 in Zofingen, Switzerland to Hans Burgherr and Elisabeth Burgherr (née Hochuli).
+He was primarily raised in Wiliberg, a small municipality, in the Zofingen District of the Canton of Aargau.
 He attended the local public schools in Wiliberg and Reitnau.
 He completed an apprenticeship as a carpenter and completed several diplomas in this field (until the masters diploma in carpentry).

 Professional career

-He is the owner, manager and chairman of Burgherr Moosersäge AG, a timber company, which is family-owned and operated since 1866.
-He is also a professor of carpentry at the University of Applied Science for Wood Working in Biel/Bienne.
+After completing his carpentry education he entered the family business, Burgherr holding, a timber construction and trading company which has been family-owned and operated since 1866.
+He currently is the controlling shareholder and chairman of the company.
+The Burgherr holding includes the following divisions; Burgherr Motorsäge Ltd. (timber construction and trading) and Burgherr Immobilien Ltd. (real estate).
+He additionally is a member of the board of directors of Casamondo Ltd. in Zug which is active in real estate development.

-Thomas Burgherr is president of the tunAargau Association.
+Concurrently, he is also a professor of carpentry at the University of Applied Science for Wood Working in Biel/Bienne.
+Burgherr is president of the tunAargau Association.
 The association, which already exists in some cantons of Switzerland, wants to sensitize children and young people from 6 to 13 years for technical and scientific professions.
 As part of an adventure show, the children and young people are invited to a research laboratory and an adventure workshop.
 The sponsoring association tunAargau is a private initiative of industry, trade and commerce and is supported by the University of Applied Sciences Northwestern Switzerland.